Dhanyahree04/BiasGuard-Real-Time-AI-Bias-Detection-Explainability-Debiasing-System/README.md

-# fairlens-ai
+**#BiasGuard — Real-Time AI Bias Detection, Explainability & Debiasing System**

 Real-time AI bias detection, explainability, and debiasing system using AIF360 and Gemma (Vertex AI) for fair decision-making.

-# 🚀 FairLens — Real-Time AI Bias Interception, Explainability & Debiasing Platform
+# BiasGuard — Real-Time AI Bias Detection, Explainability & Debiasing System

 ---

 ## 📌 Overview
-FairLens is a real-time AI bias detection and correction platform that identifies, explains, and mitigates bias in decision-making systems such as hiring, lending, and healthcare.
+BiasGuard is a real-time AI bias detection and correction platform that identifies, explains, and mitigates bias in decision-making systems such as hiring, lending, and healthcare.

 It enables users to upload datasets, detect hidden bias using fairness metrics, generate human-readable explanations, and produce fairer alternative outcomes — all before a biased decision reaches a human.